ibadetazemi/Statistical-Modelling-Project/assignment.md

 For this part, we will work with an API that you have not seen before: [CityBikes](https://citybik.es/)

-Citybikes is an API that provides bike sharing data for apps, research and projects.
+Citybikes is an API that provides bike-sharing data for apps, research and projects.
 CityBikes supports more than 400 cities and the Citybikes API is an interesting dataset for building bike-sharing transportation projects.

 Your tasks are as follows: